LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Mazikeen's Story
-Mazikeen and Alaric make their escape, Mazikeen takes a detour via Lupella's chambers and takes the trident.
+- Mazikeen and Alaric escape, with Mazikeen detouring to Lupella's chambers to take the trident.
 Lupella sends a bounty hunter after them.
-On the run, one of Lupella's Bounty Hunters catches up with Mazikeen and the trio end up fighting.
-The bounty hunter casts a hex at Mazikeen, which is absorbed by the trident, shattering it.
-The spell effect is still substantial and Alaric's weaker body takes the brunt of the force.
-Shards of the trident embed themselves within Mazikeen's body - the shards pin her soul to her body, preventing it from leaving.
-Effectively, Mazikeen is immortal while the shards remain inside her - without them, her soul will leave.
-As a consequence of her soul being unable to pass into the soul realm, the souls of recently deceased relatives are magnetised towards her - however the shards that are keeping her soul from leaving also prevent others from binding.
-The souls, now in the mortal plane attach to a nearby host of matching blood - a bastard of Lucius' who he had while in Brokvar during the war.
+- A bounty hunter catches up with Mazikeen, leading to a confrontation.
+- During the fight, the bounty hunter casts a hex at Mazikeen, causing the trident to shatter as it absorbs the spell.
+The substantial spell effect harms Alaric's weaker body.
+Shards of the trident embed themselves in Mazikeen's body, pinning her soul and making her effectively immortal.
+Mazikeen's soul is unable to leave her body due to the embedded shards.
+The inability for her soul to enter the soul realm attracts the souls of recently deceased relatives towards her.
+The shards preventing her soul from leaving also prevent others from binding with her.
+The attracted souls attach to a nearby host with matching blood, a bastard of Lucius' born in Brokvar during the war.
 **Awakening:**
 - Mazikeen wakes up with no memory of her surroundings.
 - While attempting to escape, unleashes a powerful wave of energy combining the trident's power and a part of her soul.